 If you have existing products with us that are impacted we will be in touch with you well before the end of 2021.

 Benchmark rates are most common in banking products used by business or large corporate customers, for example, for some business loans the overall interest rate applicable to the loan would be determined by using a benchmark rate plus the Bank’s lending margin.
-Commonly used benchmarks in Bank of Ireland are EURIBOR, LIBOR and USD LIBOR rates.
-As you can see many currencies will be impacted in some way.
+Commonly used impacted benchmarks in Bank of Ireland are GBP LIBOR and USD LIBOR rates.

 If you have a benchmark product with a maturity before 31 December 2021 there should be no impact.